hrossman/pymsm/paper.md

 $$

 ## Generating Random Multistate Survival Data
-`PyMSM` allows the user to predefine a multi-state model.
+`PyMSM` allows the user to pre-define a multi-state model.
 For example, for Cox models, the user should provide transition-specific baseline hazards, vectors of regression coefficients, and a time-varying covariates update function if needed.
 After providing this information, the user can then simulate trajectories, thus creating a new multi-state data-set which may be valuable for a variety of purposes.

 # Acknowledgemnts
 This project is based on Roimi 2021.
-We thank Jonathan Somer, Asaf Ben Arie, Rom Gutman, Tomer Meir, & Uri Shalit for their work on the model, R code and valuable discussions.
+We thank Jonathan Somer, Asaf Ben Arie, Rom Gutman, Tomer Meir and Uri Shalit for their work on the model, R code and valuable discussions.
 The work was partially supported by the Israel Science Foundation (ISF) grant number 767/21 and by a grant from the Tel Aviv University Center for AI and Data Science (TAD).

 # References